 If you're invited to speak at a TED or TEDx event, say yes!
 These public speaking platforms offer a unique chance to grow your skills and reach a wider audience with your message.

-TED, TEDx, and other TED-style talks have become so pervasive and so popular that, even in business settings, speakers are often asked to give “a TED talk.”
+In the past few years, TED, TEDx, and TED-style talks have become so pervasive and so popular that, even in business settings, speakers are often asked to give “a TED talk.”
 (And BTW, TEDx refers to independently organized events held for local communities, or communities of interest.)
-If you have a TED, TEDx, or TED-style talk coming up, here are the Read More
+If you have a TED, TEDx, or TED-style talk coming Read More

 Embracing??
 Exploiting?
 Do these sound like words you would use in relation to fear of public speaking, a/k/a stage fright?
 Probably not.
 But Joe Kowan, who performed and spoke as part of a TED program said: By thinking about my audience… by embracing and exploiting my problem, I was able to take something that was blocking my Read More

 Even, if you’ve never heard of TED talks, they’ve changed the way you think about public speaking.
 (Hint: It has to do with saying hello and thank you.)
 I’ll get to how this happened in just a minute.
 But first… Who the H*** Is TED, anyway??
 TED isn’t a person.
-It’s an organization (the letters stand for Technology-Education-Design) that, Read More
+It’s an organization (the letters stand for technology, education, Read More